microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-add-help.md

 1. In Composer's left hand explorer, navigate back to the `getWeather` dialog.
 Make sure to highlight the `BeginDialog` trigger.
 2. Select the `Bot Asks` node in the flow that says `What is your zipcode?`
-3. In the right hand property editor, set `Allow Interruptions` to `true`
+3. In the right hand properties panel, set `Allow Interruptions` to `true`
    ![](../media/tutorial-weatherbot/04/interrupts.png)

    > This tells Bot Framework to consult the parent dialog's recognizer, which will allow the bot to respond to `help` at the prompt as well.